solo-io/solo-kit/README.md

 As there is no more GOPATH, we cannot rely on the GOPATH as a method of vendoring/importing `.proto` files.
 This means that we needed a new way to reliably import protos outside of the GOPATH.
 Therefore we created protodep.
-More information on that can be found [here](pkg/protodep/README.md).
+More information on that can be found [here](https://github.com/solo-io/anyvendor).

-Chief among the new changes is that the local `vendor` folder has become the `solo-kit` source of truth for both `.proto` files, and `solo-kit.json` files.
+Chief among the new changes is that the local `vendor_any` folder has become the `solo-kit` source of truth for both `.proto` files, and `solo-kit.json` files.
 The `GenerateOptions` struct now takes in a protodep config.
 An example of this can be found in `generate.go`.
 This is how solo-kit know how to vendor in the protos it needs to run.
 If this config is nil a warning will be printed, as technically this is valid, but will most likely